The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 Bleed the system

-Inspect the entire brake system and identify leaks
+Inspect the entire brake system and identify leak locations

-If after tightening the joints the leakage does not stop, replace the defective parts with new ones
+If after tightening There is no leakage at the connection points stop, replace defective parts with new ones

-- Fluid leakage from the wheel cylinders or sealing cuffs of the hydraulic vacuum booster rod
+- Fluid leaking from wheel cylinders or sealing cuffs of the hydraulic booster rod

 Replace damaged cuffs, repair damage to cylinders or rod